 Discipleship According To Jesus

 The day Holy Spirit revealed Jesus to me, — a powerful love hit the room that was way beyond belief.
 And when the angelic showed up, — I saw a world within a world as the Kingdom of Heaven landed all around.
 This new discovery got the best of me as I found myself on a journey that was now steering me into a whole new reality along with a whole new way of living.
 Since that moment, Holy Spirit has became my comforter, my teacher, my navigator, and He’s empowered me and is preparing me even now to walk in the greater things that heaven has planned for these latter days.
-That powerful and amazing love is STILL pounding away in my heart.
+That powerful love is still pounding away in my heart.

 Now that we are entering into a whole new season, — the very power needed for those greater demonstrations as prophesied for these latter days is now searching for a model that is more inline with what Jesus exemplified.
 As Holy Spirit continually testifies of Jesus, I realized He, the Holy Spirit, is presently preparing a people for the new season at hand.
 What we’ve engaged with last season was a little different than what Jesus modeled 2000 years ago.
 With Ekklesia being the original model back in the day, — Holy Spirit is now wanting to re-establish and reignite that very model that Jesus released upon His disciples.
 For me, I found that any true discipleship comes with the defining of ones character to be more in line with the true character of Jesus.